qaldak/docker-volume-backup/README.md

 ## Description

 Creates a backup of a Docker volume to a target path.
-If an error occurs, a message is sent to a defined Slack channel.
+If an error occurs, a message is sent to a defined Slack channel and/or MQTT broker. </br>
+With option "--restore", it restores from existing volume backup file to a Docker volume.
+If Docker volume not already exist, new Docker volume will be created (e.g. for restoring on another host).

 ## Getting started